 Nesting boxes aren’t the only way to provide habitats for birds.
 I would argue that it’s much easier to facilitate natural nesting spots for birds with planting.
 You mind may automatically go to trees when I say that but a lot of birds will also nest in hedges, shrubs or densely grown climbers.
 If you have these in your garden well done, just remember it’s illegal to trim hedges and trees during the nesting season, which is from the 1st of March or you risk disturbing nests.

 I’ve seen suggestions on social media to put hair out for birds to use in their nests.
 DON’T. The hair gets wrapped around appendages of the baby birds and can cut off the blood supply.

-Here’s a good blog post from someone that has successfully attracted nesting birds to his Irish garden.
+Here’s a good article from someone that has successfully attracted nesting birds to his Irish garden.

 Other ways you can help wildlife include;